arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_upload.md

 @RESTRETURNCODES

+@RESTRETURNCODE{200}
+If all is well, code 200 is returned if progress is inquired or the operation is aborted.

 @RESTRETURNCODE{202}
-If all is well, code 202 is returned.
+If all is well, code 202 is returned if a new operation is scheduled.

 @RESTRETURNCODE{400}
 If the upload command is invoced with bad parameters or any HTTP